jaspercooper/collaborative_workflow/README.md

 Assuming you are working in `R` and `LaTeX` (as you should be), there are a few principles to adopt:
   - never put spaces in the titles
   - always number the folders in the main directory, this makes navigating easier as the order of files is always preserved
-  - always have an `__archive` folder in the top for throwing old versions of things in (even with versioning this can be helpful)
+  - always have an `__archive` folder in the top for throwing old versions of things in (even with versifying this can be helpful)
-  - always have an .Rproj file in the main project directory (more on this later)
+  - always have an .Project file in the main project directory (more on this later)
   - always label versions of documents such as paper drafts with `YYYY_MM_DD_` at the beginning: this ensures that versions are always ordered chronologically
   - always adopt the principle of modularity: one script for one operation or set of operations
   - always think forwards to the pre-registration document or the replication archive